ahuacate/pfsense-haproxy/README.md

 - [x] You own a registered Domain name

 Tasks to be performed are:
-- [ ] 1.0 Proxmox Base OS Installation
+- [ ] 1.0 Create a Cloudfare Acccount
-- [ ] 2.0 Prepare your Network Hardware - Ready for Typhoon-01
+- [ ] 2.0 Configure your domains at Cloudfare
 - [ ] 3.0 Easy Installation Option
 - [ ] 4.0 Basic Proxmox node configuration
 - [ ] 5.0 Create a Proxmox pfSense VM on typhoon-01